 Our graduates pursue a range of career opportunities within medical imaging as well as pursue post-graduate education and professional school programs.
 The students have found success both in the employment market as well as in the post-graduate education market.

-For those graduates pursuing a position in medical imaging, 100% have found a position within six months of graduation.
-Of the graduates during the previous 5 year period: 70% were employed in medical imaging, 14% went on to graduate school, medical school or other professional programs immediately following the program, 14% were lost in follow-up; 2% needed to help with a family business.
+For those graduates pursuing a position in medical imaging, 100% have found a position within twelve months of graduation.
+Of the graduates during the previous 5 year period (2009 - 2013): 70% were employed in medical imaging, 14% went on to graduate school, medical school or other professional programs immediately following the program, 14% were lost in follow-up; 2% needed to help with a family business.
 The percentages change when we review positions many years out from graduation as more return for additional education and others complete their education and return to the employment market.

 From 2009 to 2013, 35 graduates immediately sought employment in the medical imaging environment.
 Of these 35 graduates, all found themselves employed within medical imaging within 6 months of graduation and most were employed within one month of graduation.